Top 5 This Week

 What are Prairie Village and Lenexa as Johnson County alternatives to Overland Park?

 Johnson County’s other notable communities provide alternatives for those who want the same school district quality and metropolitan access at different price points and character.
 Prairie Village, the most walkable Johnson County suburb, preserves a mid-century commercial district at Mission Road and 75th Street — revitalized with independent restaurants and retail while maintaining the compact 1940s–1950s neighborhood character.
 Lenexa, to the west, has developed a city-center district around Black Hoof Park that provides a suburban downtown feel at slightly lower prices than Overland Park.
-Both communities share Johnson County’s nationally competitive school districts and access to the full Kansas City metro amenity range while retaining genuine neighborhood character that larger suburban developments often sacrifice.
+Both share Johnson County’s nationally competitive school districts and access to the full Kansas City metro amenity range while retaining genuine neighborhood character that larger suburban developments often sacrifice.

 Felipe Cota